-Lumimix came to BarkWeb with a dual-edged brief to firstly move their website away from Wordpress with a new, bespoke skin for the design and better search engine optimisation and secondly to phase in a powerful scheduling tool that uses both calendar and ecommerce functionality so that users can check availability of products, book and pay deposits online.
+Lumimix came to BarkWeb with a dual-edged brief.
+Firstly, to move their website away from Wordpress with a new, bespoke skin for the design and better search engine optimisation.
+Secondly, to phase in a powerful scheduling tool that uses both calendar and ecommerce functionality so that users can check availability of products, book and pay deposits online.

 Our design process

 As with most design projects, we started the Lumimix design by specifying the website requirements, for example, what pages are required, what are the key pieces of content that need to be shouted about, where will the CTAs most effectively be used?
-Once the project is specified and we’ve a clear idea of what needs to be delivered we move into concepting.
-Our designer, Hayden, uses Adobe XD to create interactive mockups and concepts for each layout including desktop, tablet and mobile.
+Once the project is specified and we have a clear understanding of what needs to be delivered, we move into concepting.
+Initial designs were created using Adobe XD to create interactive mock ups and concepts for each layout including desktop, tablet and mobile.
 Once a concept is selected, we move forward into designing the pages of the website and fine tuning colours, fonts, imagery and content areas.
-Using Adobe XD throughout the design, enabled us to provide clickable mockups to Lumimx, so the user journeys are fully and simply understood.
-The whole process took around 2 weeks for the Lumimix design project to be completed and approved.
+Using Adobe XD throughout the design, enabled us to provide clickable mock ups to Lumimix, so the user journeys are fully and simply understood.
+Once the project was confirmed, the build could begin.

 Next step, development!

 Lumimix was developed using our newest platform, our headless CMS platform called Jolojo.

 Jolojo comes with all the normal Content Management Tools out of the box, so our task was to build a new website for Lumimix on the Go language back-end triggered by the front end code built in the vue.js framework.